plone/plone.folder/README.txt

 This package provides a base class for folderish content types based on `B-trees`_, a.k.a. "large folders" in Plone_.
 Storing content in such folders provides significant `performance benefits`_ over regular folders.
-However, "large folders" do not support explicit ordering their contents out-of-the box.
+However, "large folders" do not support explicit ordering of their contents out-of-the box.
 That is, you cannot manually specify the order of items within the folder, you can only sort things according to a given criteria after fetching items from the folder.